Conduct and Interpret a Repeated Measures ANCOVA

 The team measures the user acceptance of the system as the behavioral intention to use the system in the first four weeks after it went live.
 Since user acceptance is a latent behavioral construct the researchers measure it with three items – ease of use, perceived usefulness, and effort to use.
 They now use the repeated measures ANCOVA to find out if the weekly measurements differ significantly from each other, if the treatment and control group differ significantly from each other all the time controlling for the influence of computer literacy.

 Both strategies (pairing of observations or making repeated measurements) are very common when conducting experiments or making observations with time lags.
-Pairing the observed data points is typically done to exclude any cofounding or hidden factors (cf. partial correlation).
-It is also used to account for individual differences in the baselines, for example pre-existing conditions in clinical research.
+Researchers typically pair the observed data points to exclude any confounding or hidden factors (cf. partial correlation).
+Researchers also use it to account for individual differences in baselines, such as pre-existing conditions in clinical research.
 Consider the example of a drug trial where the participants have individual differences that might have an impact on the outcome of the trial.
 The typical drug trial splits all participants into a control and the treatment group and measures the effect of the drug in months 1 – 18.
 The repeated measures ANCOVA can correct for the individual differences or baselines.
-The baseline differences that might have an effect on the outcome could be a typical parameter like blood pressure, age, or gender.
-Not only does the repeated measures ANCOVA account for difference in baselines, but also for effects of confounding factors.
-This allows the analysis of interaction effects between the covariate, the time and the independent variables’ factor levels.

 Since the pairing is explicitly defined and thus new information added to the data, paired data can always be analyzed with a regular ANCOVA, but not vice versa.
 The baseline differences, however, will not be accounted for.